wigwej/MechaCar_Statistical_Analysis/README.md

 ##summary on deliverable 1

-Vehicle_length and ground_clearance have very low p-values of 2.60e-12 and 5.21e-08 respectively and would influence MPG
+Vehicle_length and ground_clearance have very low p-values of 2.60e-12 and 5.21e-08 respectively.
+They are statistically significant as being < 0.05.
+It is a strong evifence against the null hypothesis and we reject the null hypothesis and would influence MPG.
+We accept the alternate hypothesis

 ##summary  on deleverable 2
 At 1498.78, tire pressure is lower than it should be.